 - Open new accounts to replace any accounts you had to close.

-- Change all your personal identification numbers (PINs) and passwords -- even on accounts that weren't affected.
-Don't forget email accounts, frequent-flyer accounts, and online merchants -- anywhere you use a password.
+- Change all of your personal identification numbers (PINs) and passwords—even on accounts that weren't affected.
+Don't forget email accounts, frequent-flyer accounts, and online merchants—anywhere you use a password.